About Chrystal Renee' - A Licensed Therapist

 But my caseload was a moshpit.
 Different ages, different challenges, different reasons for being there.
 There was nothing about my website that said who I was best for.
 So I got everyone.
 And that's exhausting.

-THE BURNOUT
+THE SHIFT

 Homepage of 'Rising with Me Counseling' website featuring a woman smiling, with a background of indoor decor including plants and framed artwork.
 The header reads 'Empowering Women to Own Their Power' and includes navigation links, a black 'Book a Consultation' button, and a prominent call-to-action button.